All Episodes

 I'm good.

-And look, you've done this a lot of work that you a lot of covert operations that you can't talk about, Jonathan.
+And look, you've done this a lot of work that you, a lot of covert operations that you can't talk about, Jonathan.

-We're not leaving you out of those.
+We're not leaving you out of this.

-Um because you know what?
+Because you know what?

-Everybody there are liberals listening to this now.
+There are liberals listening to this now.

 Hannity is praising a killer.